 27. Mario and Luigi are the worlds most famous plumbers.

-30. Roofing which forms a large part of the plumbing occupation is classified has the worlds 4th deadliest occupation.
+30. Roofing (which forms a large part of the plumbing occupation) is classified as the world’s 4th deadliest occupation.

 31. A leaking tap that drips once per second for a day wastes about 30 litres of water per day.
 Thats 10950 litres wasted per year from one leaky tap.

 32. 40% of the worlds population lives within 60km of the ocean.
 That’s 3.2 billion people.